PHT-Medic/documentation/docs/index.md

 platform of the PHT.
 Trains are defined as images which are distributed between the participants private harbor projects.

 ### Vault
-For securely storing sensitive user or train data as key-value pairs.
-We utilize [Vault](https://www.vaultproject.io/) by Hashicorp as secret storage for our central services.
+For securely storing sensitive user or train data as key-value pairs we utilize [Vault](https://www.vaultproject.io/) by Hashicorp as secret storage for our central services.

 ### Apache Airflow